codebug-nc/NCWD-4A/README.md

 - Check to make sure your code works.
 - If everything works, comment out your code.

-##### WHAT IS YOUR FAVORITE COLOR IN THE RAINBOW?
+##### WHAT IS YOUR FAVORITE COLOR IN THE RAINBOW? - 8m
 - Ask the user what their favorite color in the rainbow is (red, orange, yellow, green, blue, indigo, violet).
 - Save the response in a variable
 - Write an if/else statement
-  - If the user says red, respond accordingly
+  - If the user says red, respond accordingly.
+Possible response: "Red is my favorite color too!"
   - Else if the user says orange, respond accordingly
   - Else if the user says yellow, respond accordingly ... continue through the rest of the colors
   - Else (if) the user picks and invalid option (a color that is not in the rainbow), respond accordingly